List of Levantine cheeses: Circassian

-It is a cheese made across the Caucasus (Armenia, Azerbaijan, Georgia and parts of Russia) by the Circassian people.
-Circassian cheese is made with raw cow, sheep and/or goat's milk, while Adyghean cheese is made only with cow's milk.
+Circassian cheese is made across the Caucasus (Armenia, Azerbaijan, Georgia and parts of Russia) by the Circassian people.
+It is made with raw cow, sheep and/or goat's milk, while Adyghean cheese is made only with cow's milk.
 Circassian and Adyghean cheese are both made by producing curdles, which is achieved by adding acid to raw milk.
 The curdles don't melt even when exposed to high temperatures.
 There is also a 'smoked' version of this cheese.

 It is a tradition to compete to make the best type of Circassian cheese in Maykop, the capital of the Republic of Adyghea.